zombrax1/bot/README.md

 - 🧩 Fixed "All Alliances" feature — It works now.
 Because @destrimna sent in the fix.
 MVP.
 - 📉 Trimmed log file bloat — Only keeps 1 backup now.
 Your hard drive can breathe a bit better.
 - 📊 Improved OCR Settings statistics page — More stats.
 More clarity.
 Slightly less shame.
-- ♻️ Fixed duplicate install checks on startup & updated main.py to work with our new repository.
+- ♻️ Fixed duplicate install checks on startup & updated main.py to work with our new repository and update method.
 We pray that it works.
+- ⬇️ Reset the version numbering to start from 1.0.0 for a clean slate.
+And better vibes.
+Mostly for the vibes.